Cmichs90/Chicago-_Crime_-Analysis/README.md

 The coefficient of victimization primary homicide is 245.14 with a p-value of 0.00162.
 This indicates that, on average, individuals involved in homicides tend to be older compared to other victimization types, and this difference is statistically significant.
 The coefficient of victimization primary non-fatal is -215.80 with a p-value of 0.27567.
 This suggests that there is no statistically significant difference in age between non-fatal victims and other victimization types.
 The coefficient of victimization primary robbery is -1632.19 with a p-value of 0.05679.
 While the p-value is close to 0.05, indicating some evidence of a difference, the coefficient suggests that individuals involved in robberies tend to be younger, although this relationship is not statistically significant at the conventional level of significance (p < 0.05).
 The coefficient of incident primary homicide. is 20.16 with a p-value of 0.78167.
 This indicates that there is no statistically significant difference in age between incidents involving homicide and other incident types.
 The coefficient of incident primary non-fatal is -746.56 with a p-value of 0.39443.
 Like non-fatal victimization, there is no statistically significant difference in age between non-fatal incidents and other incident types.
 The coefficient of incident primary robbery is 2059.66 with a p-value of 0.01673.
 This suggests that, on average, individuals involved in robberies tend to be younger compared to other incident types, and this difference is statistically significant.

-## Q2:  What temporal Pattern exist
+## Q2:  What temporal pattern exist

-Number of Crime over the years                          |             Temporal Pattern of Incident types over the years :----------------------------------- -----------------: | :------------------------------------------------------------------:
+Number of Crime over the years                          |             Temporal Pattern of Incident types over the years

+:----------------------------------- -----------------: | :------------------------------------------------------------------:

 ![](Number_of_Crime_over_the_years.png)                           |  ![](Showing_period_of_the_Crime.png)

 The result shows that there is a pattern with an increase from day 100 to day 210. which falls between June to Early September with battery been at its highest peak.

----

-Showing Relationship                                    |             Analysis Result :----------------------------------- -----------------: | :------------------------------------------------------------------:
+Showing Relationship                                    |             Analysis Result

+:----------------------------------- -----------------: | :------------------------------------------------------------------:

 ![](Showing_Relationship.png)                           |  ![](Linear_Regression_Analysis.png)